My posts provide resources and commentary on a range of issues of governance, finance, accounting and public policy.

-My post on state sector board governance noted that state owned enterprises (SOEs) operated under a different legal framework from Crown entities in New Zealand, and my post on Crown companies noted that SOEs are just one category of company owned by the Crown.
-This post explains the SOE governance and accountability framework in some more detail, with a particular emphasis on the features of SOEs that distinguish them from privately-owned companies.
+This post explains the state-owned enterprise (SOE) governance and accountability framework in some more detail than my posts on state sector board governance (which noted that SOEs operate under a different legal framework from Crown entities in New Zealand) and on Crown companies (which noted that SOEs are just one category of company owned by the Crown).
+It emphasises the features of SOEs that distinguish them from privately-owned companies.

-My post on the distinctions between State Owned Enterprise (SOE) companies and privately-owned companies referred to the 11 active SOEs.
-The Crown owns many other companies in addition to these SOEs.
-They are set out below, with links to the distinguishing elements of their respective governance frameworks.
+The Crown owns many other companies in addition to the 11 active state-owned enterprises (SOEs) referred to in my post on the distinctions between SOE companies and privately-owned companies.
+They are described below, with links to the distinguishing elements of their respective governance frameworks.

 Long-serving directors bring a number of benefits to boards: they provide stability; they “know the business”; they are a repository of institutional memory; they will tend to have more governance experience generally, not just with this firm; they are more likely to attend, and to contribute to, board meetings and board committees; and their skills, abilities and contribution to the governance of the entity are known, tried and tested.
 But how long is too long?
 Continue reading “Director tenure and board reappointments”